Vinay Forrt: Acting career

 He costarred in The Blueberry Hunt (2011), an English film by Anup Kurian with Naseeruddin Shah in the lead.
 He played a notable role in Navagatharkku Swagatham (2012).
 The film was a failure at box office.
 Vinay went on to play minor roles in several movies.
 He was noted for his role as Nanmayil Suran in Shutter (2012).
 The film was a critical and commercial success and was screened at various International film festivals.
 Vinay played a supporting role in the 2014 thriller 7th Day.

 Vinay posted Vimal Sir in Alphonse Putharen's Premam.
 This role with a comic shade earned him wide recognition and some of his dialogues from the movie eventually developed a cult following.
 He played a lead role in the 2015 comedy thriller Urumbukal Urangarilla which received positive and mixed reviews.
-Forrt went on to be in movies including Kohinoor (2015) Kammatti Paadam, Kismath (2016) and God Say (2017).
+Vinay went on to be in movies including Kohinoor (2015) Kammatti Paadam, Kismath (2016) and God Say (2017).
 He played a lead role in Hello Namasthe (2016), which was a failure at box office.
 He had a major supporting role in Georgettans Pooram and Role Models, both released in 2017.

-Forrt had the lead role in Thamasha (2019).
+Vinay had the lead role in Thamasha (2019).
 He portrayed Srinivasan, a Malayalam professor unable to find a suitable woman to marry.
 Some critics reviewed it as one of his best performances.
 Vinay played a lead role in the satire Paapam Cheyyathavar Kalleriyatte (2020).
 The movie generally received positive reviews from critics.
 His comic role as Kripesh/Akash Menon in Mohan Kumar Fans (2021) was well received.
-Forrt's performance as David Chistudas, a friend-turned-foe of the protagonist in Mahesh Narayanan's Malik (2021) received wide appreciation from critics.
+Vinay's performance as David Chistudas, a friend-turned-foe of the protagonist in Mahesh Narayanan's Malik (2021) received wide appreciation from critics.
 Some consider this one of his best performances.